akiburrchoton/cms-client/README.md

-That's a great, concise structure\!
-Based on your request, here is a README for a **Course Management System** following the structure of your **Recipe Book App** and maintaining a professional, on-point style.

----

 # 🎓 Course Management System (CMS)

 A robust, user-friendly platform for educators and students to manage, access, and track courses and enrollment.
 Built as a single-page application (SPA) to streamline course administration, material delivery, and student progress tracking.